GemmaButcher-dev/freestyle_dance/README.md

   * The site content could be understood by children 12 years and over and adults alike.
   * Children under 10 years old may struggle with some aspects of terminology and navigation.
-  * The hero images let people of most ages know they are navigating their way around a dancing topic.
+  * Hero images let people of most ages know they are navigating their way around a dancing topic.
-  * The clear welcome section below the hero image offers text to reaffirm what the site is about.
+  * The clear welcome section below the hero image offers copy to reaffirm what the site is about.
-  * The youtube iframe offers a visually stimulating and engaging experience and is appropriate for all ages making it appropriate for the intended audience.
+  * The Youtube iframe offers a visually stimulating and engaging experience and is appropriate for all ages making it appropriate for the intended audience.

     ![mobile device showing website on screen](docs/testing/navbar_screenshot.png "freestyle fanatics device mockup")